iAMB-RWTH-Aachen/PAMparametrizer/docs/Example.md

 multiple carbon sources.
 In this case we also use intracellular fluxes measured by Metabolic Flux Analysis (MFA).
 This is not recommended, as the accuracy of these measurements is low and this strongly affects the parametrization.

-### Step 0: Initiate the parameter set
+### Step 0: Initiate the sectors
-As described in the previous example, you can use `Scripts/i1_preprocessing/0_parse_kcat_values_GotEnzymes.ipynb` script to obtain the initial set of parameters.
+As described in the [previous example](#step-0-initiate-the-sectors), you can use the scripts in `Scripts/i1_preprocessing` script to obtain the initial set of parameters.

 ### Step 1: Organize the data